jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 }
 ```

 We can now calculate the rotation matrix for a rotation quaternion `q` using `q.matrix()`.
-Comparing this code to the definition of `rotate()` in the **maths.cpp** file we can see the the the quaternion rotation matrix requires 16 multiplications compared to 24 multiplications to calculate the rotation matrix based on the composite of three separate rotations about the $x$, $y$ and $z$ axes and a translation.
-Efficiency is always a bonus but the main advantage is the quaternion rotation matrix does not suffer from gimbal lock.
+Comparing this code to the definition of `rotate()` in the **maths.cpp** file we can see the quaternion rotation matrix requires 16 multiplications compared to 24 multiplications to calculate the rotation matrix based on the composite of three separate rotations about the $x$, $y$ and $z$ axes and a translation.
+Efficiency is always a bonus, but the main advantage is the quaternion rotation matrix does not suffer from gimbal lock.

 So it makes sense to use the quaternion rotation matrix for our axis-angle rotations.
-Edit the `rotate()` function definition so that is looks like the following.
+Edit the `rotate()` function definition, so that is looks like the following.

 ```cpp
 glm::mat4 Maths::rotate(const float &angle, glm::vec3 v)